kovidgoyal/calibre/manual/conversion.rst

     input         This contains the HTML output by the Input Plugin.
 Use this to debug the Input Plugin. parsed        The result of pre-processing and converting to XHTML the output from the Input Plugin.
 Use to debug structure detection. structure     Post structure detection, but before CSS flattening and font size conversion.
 Use to debug font size conversion and CSS transforms. processed     Just before the ebook is passed to the output plugin.
-Use to debug the Output Plugin.
+Use to debug the output plugin.
     ==========    =============

 If you want to edit the input document a little before having calibre convert it, the best thing to